- On Campus

-If you’re looking for a career where no two days are the same and your skills are in high demand, then the Certificate III in Bricklaying/Blocklaying (Apprenticeship) is for you!
+If you’re looking for a career where no two days are the same and your skills are in high demand, then a Certificate III in Bricklaying and Blocklaying Apprenticeship is for you!

-Taking your career further might mean studying a Certificate III in Carpentry.
-This qualification will further add to your skillset and give you more employment opportunities in the future – it can even lead to becoming self-employed!
+Taking your career further might mean studying a Certificate III in Carpentry to further add to your skillset and give you more employment opportunities in the future – even self-employment!

 Opportunities for Further Study

 CPC40120 Certificate IV In Building And Construction (Building)

 Skills or Knowledge gained

 CPC33020 Certificate III in Brick laying/Block laying offers the following skills and knowledge:

 Communication with clients, colleagues and others using clear and direct forms of communication whilst actively listening and identifying and confirming requirements for the task or the job to be carried out.
 Obtaining and understanding all relevant trade and technical terms, symbols and abbreviations and language used for this particular field of work, working as part of a team, providing assistance and encouragement to other team members, utilising specialist skills that are part of the team and using these strengths to the best of their abilities.
 Ensures at all times that equipment is checked regularly and up to date meeting site and job requirements and where applicable hazards are reported and documented.
 The qualification provides a trade outcome in bricklaying and block laying.